How to Raise Venture Capital: 6 Tips to Fund Your Startup

 This helps to explain the scope of the problem you’re trying to solve.
 Be specific with numbers and use your market research here.

 If you have several market segments of varying customer persona profiles, share that information as well.
-This goes to show that you’re aware of the nuances within your target market and realise that people experience this problem in different ways and for different reasons.
+It will show that you’re aware of the nuances within your target market and realise that people experience the problem in different ways and for different reasons.

 Slide 4: The solution